solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

-The advantages of using Azure to host your virtual machines include the ability to enable backup and restore services, disk encryption and scaling up options that require no upfront costs and provide flexiblity in configuration options with just a few clicks of the mouse.
+The advantages of using Azure to host your virtual machines include the ability to enable backup and restore services, disk encryption and scaling up options that require no upfront costs and provide flexibility in configuration options with just a few clicks of the mouse.
 This is in contrast to the relatively complex and extra work needed to enable these types of services on-premises.